sitek94/semantic-package/README.md

 # Semantic Package

-> ⚠️ Built for learning purposes only! ⚠️
+> ⚠️&nbsp; Built for learning purposes only! ⚠️

 * don't use this package in production
 * neither in development